kbx81/RGBBinaryClock/README.md

 ## Another binary clock?
 Why?

 The world probably doesn't need another (binary) clock.
-There are plenty of them --all different shapes and sizes--so why build another one?
+There are plenty of them--all different shapes and sizes--so why build another one?

 This project was started with two main goals in mind: I wanted a "simple" project I could use to help me get back into the world of electronics.
 The